mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Target vectors and feature matrices

+Next, we define a target vector and a feature matrix for both training and test data.

 ```
 In [6]: y_train, X_train = df_train['resp'], df_train.drop(columns='resp')
    ...: y_test, X_test = df_test['resp'], df_test.drop(columns='resp')
 ```

 ## Q1.
 Training the four models

+Our first candidate will be a logistic regression model.
+The maximum number of iterations has been set after some trial and error.

 ```
 In [7]: from sklearn.linear_model import LogisticRegression